 The integral element of the pneumatic PID controller

-For this element, you’ll have to add not only another restriction valve but also another bellows, called the reset bellows.
-It should oppose the output feedback bellows, as you can see here.
+The pneumatic PID controller’s integral element requires not only another restriction valve but also another bellow.
+These are called the reset bellows, and they should oppose the output feedback bellows, as you can see here.

 This setup might seem counterintuitive at first.
 However, this valve creates a delay on the filling of the reset bellows.
 Thus, the system works similarly to the resistor–capacitor (RC) circuit on an electronic controller.